vantage-sh/handbook.vantage.sh/docs/aws/services/dynamodb-pricing.md

 ## Read Type

-Part of what makes DynamoDB a compelling offering is its hybrid approach to the CAP theorem - it can adjust between eventually and strongly Consistent as needed.
+Part of what makes DynamoDB a compelling offering is its hybrid approach to the CAP theorem[^1] - it can adjust between eventually and strongly consistent as needed.

 Wherever acceptable to the business needs and current data modeling, it is faster and cheaper to use eventually consistent reads.